UnlockedLabs/UnlockEdv2/tutor-integration.md

 **Gotchas that will bite:**

 - Wrong directory layout → compose build fails (the `../ai/unlocked-hiset-ai` path is literal).
-- Edited the tutor but don't see it → you didn't rebuild `tutor-service` (no hot reload).
+- Edited the tutor but don't see it → use `make dev-tutor` (hot-reload mount); `make dev` runs a production build that requires an explicit `docker compose up -d --build tutor-service` to pick up changes.
 - Enabled the flag but no nav link → you didn't re-login (feature access is per-session).
 - Migration numbering: keep `00072_add_ai_tutor_feature_flag.sql`; renumber only if `main` advanced past 72 (goose tracks version *numbers*, not content).